DruidSmith/civic-hacking/EIA-EPA_Mashup.md

 "ProgramSystemId":"1000883",
 "ProgramFacilityName":"KEYSTONE"

+This greenhouse gas ID can then be used to link to greenhouse gas reports in the ghgdata.epa.gov site, for example

 http://ghgdata.epa.gov/ghgp/service/html/2012?id=1000883

 This call will retrieve a snippet of HTML containing detailed information about greenhouse gas emissions for this plant